rickyrnt/rickyrnt/README.md

 ## Who Are You

-I am a freshman at Case Western Reserve University studying Engineering Physics with a concentration in Computer Engineering.
+I am a sophomore at Case Western Reserve University studying Engineering Physics with a concentration in Computer Engineering.
 I am also interested in game development, audio development, and music.

 ## Ok What Do You Know About Coding

-In the past I have used Java, C#, and C++ for projects, and am currently learning to use Python and C!
+In the past I have used Java, C#, C, Python and C++ for projects!

 ## And What Projects Have You Done